 Flood Risk Strategy and Management Plan

-As a Lead Local Flood Authority (LLFA) we have a duty to develop, maintain, apply and monitor a strategy for local flood risk management which includes surface run-off, groundwater; and ordinary watercourses.
+There is no single body responsible for managing flood risk in Carmarthenshire.
+Under the Flood and Water Management Act 2010 we became a Lead Local Flood Authority (LLFA) and we have a duty to develop, maintain, apply and monitor a strategy for local flood risk management which includes surface run-off, groundwater; and ordinary watercourses.

 In developing the strategy, we balance the needs of communities, the economy and the environment.
 Our local strategy forms the framework within which communities have a greater say in local risk management decisions.
 It encourages more effective risk management by allowing residents, communities, business and the public sector to work together to: